JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/tasks.md

 #### Create tasks

-You can create task using the button on the right of tasks lists.
+You can create task using the button on the right of task lists.
 This opens a form with two fields: a mandatory task name, and an optional description.

 ![Task form](/peertube-plugin-livechat/images/task_app_task_form.png?classes=shadow,border&height=200px)